 Get a more local experience.

-And through this meeting, we learnt that this shot of alcohol was a traditional option after an espresso in Portugal.
+And through this meeting, we learned that this shot of alcohol was a traditional option after an espresso in Portugal.
 If we hadn’t met some of the locals, we may never have known this – or got quite as shockingly drunk on this particular day….

-We were in Portugal in the middle of winter, and still had high’s of 23 degrees celsius during the day and low’s of 9 degrees at night.
+We were in Portugal in the middle of winter, and still had high’s of 23 degrees Celsius during the day and low’s of 9 degrees at night.
 So rather than being rugged up, stuck inside the house, miserable, because let face it – winter is shit!
 Instead we were outside, walking the dogs, basking in the sunshine and drinking copious amounts of local port…

 But our tales of food and booze in Portugal is for another post boys and girls….Trust us you’ll be drooling over that one!
 Coming Soon…